 Video job interviews are becoming more and more common.
-Make sure you’re prepared to get in front of the camera by following these seven video interview tips.
+Make sure you’re ready to get in front of the camera by following these video interview tips.

-If you’ve never been asked to participate in a video interview for a job opening, there’s a good chance you will be soon.
+If you’ve never been asked to participate in a video interview for a job opening, you will be soon.
 That’s because video interviews save time and money for both a business and its job candidates.

-Even if you’re a tech-savvy person, you should prepare as thoroughly for online interviews as you would in-person interviews.
+Even if you’re a tech-savvy person, you should prepare as thoroughly for online job interviews as you would in-person meetings.
 Conversely, if you have years of traditional interviewing experience under your belt, don’t get too anxious about video interviews or view them as scary.
-Here are seven video interview tips that will help job seekers shine.
+Yes, there are distinct nuances to understand but with some practice and the right mindset you can put yourself in a position to shine.
+Here are 8 video interviewing tips that will help you make it to the next round: